Rodent Control

 • They can gnaw through plastic, wood, soft metals, wire, and even cinder block and brick.

-• Rats can squeeze into the tiniest of spaces.
+• Rats can squeeze into very small spaces.

 Find the Rats

-• Routinely check the perimeter of your dwelling, yard, and any sheds or fences for evidence of burrows.
+• Routinely check the perimeter of your home, yard, sheds, and fences for evidence of burrows.

-• Routinely check trash barrels for evidence of gnawed holes on the bottom and sides.
+• Check trash barrels for gnawed holes on the bottom and sides.

-• Use rodent-proof containers with tight-fitting lids for garbage and other trash (heavy-duty plastic or metal)
+• Use rodent-proof containers with tight-fitting lids for garbage and other trash.

-• Do not store or put trash out for pick-up in bags only.
+• Do not store or place trash out for pickup in bags only.

 • Use rodent-proof containers to store food and pet food.

-• Clean up after pets: rats will feed on leftover pet food and even pet waste.
+• Clean up after pets, including leftover food and pet waste.

-• Be aware of rodent activity in and around outdoor gardens and fruit plants in your yard.
-Rats will eat fruits and vegetables.
+• Be aware of rodent activity around outdoor gardens and fruit plants.

 • Wash trash and recycling containers and the areas around them frequently.